 Deals are closed by tapping into both the buyer’s emotional and rational triggers.
 When you can build trust and display empathy for the buyer’s situation, you increase your chances for a deal.

-There are two types of Discovery: the Disco demo (Disco is short for Discovery) and discrete Discovery meetings.
+There are two types of Sales Discovery: the Disco demo (Disco is short for Discovery) and discrete Discovery meetings.

-Sometimes your prospect will be eager to see the product demo, even if your preference is to schedule a separate Discovery meeting.
+Sometimes your prospect will be eager to see the product demo, even if your preference is to schedule a separate sales Discovery meeting.
 In this case, you’ll want to set up a Disco demo, which means you’ll spend the first part of the meeting doing your Discovery, followed by the demo.

-As long as you spend enough time with Discovery, Disco demos can work.
+As long as you spend enough time with sales Discovery, Disco demos can work.
 In fact, Disco demos are quite common for early-stage or smaller organizations.
 Ideally, you should try to schedule a discrete Discovery, which is its own, individual, scheduled conversation.

 Why?
 There are two reasons stand-alone Discovery meetings are better: